Xcode-Tips/xcode-tips.github.io/README.md

 ### Re-run your last test

-Use `Ctrl+Opt+Cmd+G` to re-run your last test.
+Use `cmd ctrl option G` to re-run your last test.
 [Jon Reid](https://twitter.com/qcoding) has a name for this making it easier to remember: “smash go!”

 Source: [Paul Hudson](https://www.hackingwithswift.com/articles/229/24-quick-xcode-tips)

 ### Randomizing test order

-Go to the Product menu, hold down Option, then click Test.
+Go to the Product menu, hold down `option`, then click Test.
 Inside the Info tab, click Options then check Randomize Execution Order to run tests in a different order every time.

 Source: [Paul Hudson](https://www.hackingwithswift.com/articles/229/24-quick-xcode-tips)